skoussou/aws-lambdas-to-azure-quarkus-containers/quarkus-kafka-quickstart/README.md

 * Add configurations for local development and testing in [`src/main/resources/application.properties`](src/main/resources/application.properties)
 * Add configurations for deployment to Openshift in [`helm chart values`](chart/values.yaml) and [`helm chart template resources`](chart)
 * Quarkus application dependencies are defined in the [pom.xml](pom.xml).
-Note is the dependencies for scheduler service, Kafka and Cosmoddb integrations
+Note the dependency for Kafka integrations
   ```XML
     <dependency>
       <groupId>io.quarkus</groupId>